-While other variables need to be considered- such as number of pedestrians and cars crossing the intersections- these are very telling numbers none the less.
+While other variables need to be considered- such as number of pedestrians and cars crossing the intersections- these statistics still illuminate the safety benefits of modern roundabouts.

 Well-designed roundabouts accommodate all modes of transportation.
 Notice the painted bikeway slightly separated from the carway.
 Also notice the truck apron.
 This apron (the white, mountable curb area just to the outside of the inner landscaped area, and on the inside of the circulating lane) allows the back wheels of large vehicles to track over the roundabout- alleviating the need to create a larger (than necessary) roundabout for the occasional big truck.
 (Note: there is mounting evidence that separating bicycles and motor vehicles is not necessary with single lane roundabouts, especially if a bike slip is provided.) -mist photo from Holland, 1997.